davisssamuel/gmailer/README.md

 # Additional Info

-If you wish you can import this script and use the `send_email` function in your own scripts without having to use the command line interface.
+If you wish, you can import this script and use the `send_email` function in your own scripts without having to use the command line interface.